Cloud is a proven enabler of digital disruption, hybrid work and omnichannel experiences.

 Cloud isn't like other IT investments.
 It's more than a standalone technology.
 Why?
 Because it spans the technology stack, and its success depends as much on workforce adoption and process transformation as it does on installing the right tools and services.

-Your CCoE was designed to harmonize cloud environments: It exists to ensure the alignment of cloud and business goals across your organization.
+Cloud Centers of Excellence are designed to harmonize cloud environments: It exists to ensure the alignment of cloud and business goals across your organization.
 This ongoing and iterative process involves facilitating strategic and tactical execution across your people, processes and technology stack in a well-governed and inclusive method.

 When every stakeholder in an organization feels part of the plan for cloud success, from executive leadership through team leads and end-users, you're one step closer to realizing the sorts of business outcomes that attracted you to cloud in the first place.